briar/briar-mailbox/README.md

 ## Hardware

-We want the repeater to be as easy to deploy as possible.
-The first version will come as Android application since it will be easy to setup and besides a spare phone no special hardware is required.
-Once this is done support for any hardware supporting Java (e.g. unix server, raspberry pi) will be added.
+We want the mailbox to be as easy to deploy as possible.
+The target for this project will come as Android application since it will be easy to setup and besides a spare phone, no special hardware is required.
+Once this is done support for any hardware supporting Java (e.g. unix server, raspberry pi) could be added.

 ## Features

 ### Core features

-* Allow contacts to store messages for the owner of the repeater
+* Allow contacts to store messages for the owner of the mailbox
 * Allow the owner to store messages for her contacts.
-Contacts can pick them up when syncing with the repeater.
+Contacts can pick them up when syncing with the mailbox.
-* Owner and contacts connect to the repeater via Tor.
+* Owner and contacts connect to the mailbox via Tor.

 ### Extended features/components

-* The repeater can sync group messages (from groups the owner is part of) with other group members (increases message circulation)
+* The mailbox can sync group messages (from groups the owner is part of) with other group members (increases message circulation)
-* Contacts and the owner can connect to the repeater via other transports (Bluetooth, Wifi-Direct, Lan)
+* Contacts and the owner can connect to the mailbox via other transports (Bluetooth, Wifi-Direct, Lan)
 * Push-like message notification for the owner to decrease battery drain